 Coconut oil is a great moisturizer for cuticles and nails.

 You can use this recipe as an overnight treatment or apply it first thing in the morning to wake up with soft, hydrated hands.

 - castor oil

-Mix these ingredients together until well-combined.
-Use on your fingers by applying a thin layer to each nail bed before going to sleep at night.
+Mix these ingredients together until well combined.
+Use on your fingers by applying a thin layer to each nail bed before sleeping at night.
 Wear gloves for an intense treatment.

 2. Homemade Jojoba Oil Cuticle Recipe

 Make this jojoba oil recipe for nourishing your nails and cuticles.

 Jojoba is a liquid wax that closely mimics the oil of our skin, so this recipe works wonders for keeping skin hydrated and moisturized.

 Vitamin-E enriched oils are an excellent choice as they contain skin-regenerating properties that can heal cracked heels, chapped lips, and hands while adding essential vitamins that keep your nails healthy looking by making them shinier and stronger too.